 If we can harness all of the sights and sounds, scents and textures, and even tastes of the season, and focus them on building our appreciation and understanding of Christ, imagine the richness of our understanding of the Savior.
 Even He understood the power of this and appealed to all of our senses as he taught through his parables.

 It’s sometimes hard to face the truth, at least for me.
 It’s nice to blame a world gone bad for the lack of Christ’s Spirit in my home.
 The world certainly is a darker place than it has been in the past – it’s true.

-The truth is, if my children don’t see Christ being celebrated this season it’s my own laziness to blame – and only I have the cure.
-I don’t have to change the world, or give up the fun and fabulous bits of Christmas in order to recapture it’s spirit within my own heart, and within my home.
-I just need to open my own eyes, and teach them to see.
+The truth is, if my children don’t see Christ being celebrated this season I have only myself to blame – and only I have the cure.
+I don’t have to change the world or give up the fun and fabulous bits of Christmas in order to recapture its spirit within my own heart and within my home.
+I just need to open my own eyes and teach them to see as well.